cwood12/oldwebsite/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Charlotte and I'm currently a sixth year graduate student at the University of Notre Dame, studying astrophysics under Peter Garnavich.
-I am on the job market this year!
-I am particularly looking for postdoctoral positions, but I am also considering positions at teaching-focused schools and staff astronomer/observer positions.
+I will be starting as the Astronomy & Astrophysics Prize Postdoctoral Fellow at Iowa State University in the Fall!
 My research focuses on understanding type Ia supernova variations and what effects they have on the Hubble constant measurement.
 Other research interests of mine include light echoes, white dwarf stars, brown dwarfs, scientific writing/communication, and physics education.

 I got my Bachelor of Science in Physics (plus a minor in astronomy) at Hofstra University in Hempstead, NY, graduated in 2016.
 There I worked with Stephen Lawrence studying light echoes around recurrent novae, as well as the light echo around SN 1987A.
 I also participated in a Research Experience for Undergraduates (REU) at the University of Oklahoma where I worked with Mukremin Kilic studying extremely low mass white dwarfs.
 I started as a graduate student in the summer of 2016 and completed candidacy in April 2020 to receive my Masters and officially become a PhD candidate.